 This post is drawn from personal experience.

-When I was growing up, I was suggested to read books to improve my English and vocabulary.
-Somehow, I wasn’t comfortable with books.
+When I was growing up, I was adviced to read books to improve my English and vocabulary.
+But I wasn’t comfortable reading books.
 They are still one of the best ways to improve your English, however, I want to suggest few other exercises which you can do to improve your written & spoken skills, while keeping yourself entertained and gaining knowledge at the same time.

 - Watch American & British TV shows (sitcoms and drama).
 I'll suggest a few below.
 Start watching initially with subtitles, and slowly stop using them.
 Whenever you encounter a new word, pause the video, search the meaning and then resume watching